M-84: Desert Storm

-Prior to the Persian Gulf War, Kuwait ordered 170 M-84ABs, 15 M-84ABI ARVs and 15 M-84ABK command tanks, from Yugoslavia.
+Before the Persian Gulf War, Kuwait ordered 170 M-84ABs, 15 M-84ABI ARVs and 15 M-84ABK command tanks, from Yugoslavia.
 Four M-84A tanks were delivered; however, the Iraqi Army soon captured them after the occupation.
 Further deliveries were stopped for the duration of the war.
 The Kuwaiti 35th Al-Shaheed Armored Brigade was equipped with 70 M-84s.
-During the retaking of the country, the 35th Brigade did not directly take part in battles with Iraqi tanks because of the M-84s similarity to Iraqi T-72 or Asad Babils.
+During the retaking of the country, the 35th Brigade did not directly take part in battles with Iraqi tanks because of the M-84's similarity to Iraqi T-72 or Asad Babils.
 The M-84 was however very effective against T-62s and T-55s but some unconfirmed reports claim that a few of them were damaged, but recovered and repaired.

 Yugoslav Wars

 Slovenia

 During the Ten-Day War, the Yugoslav People's Army (JNA) attempted to regain control over border crossings, airports and other strategic positions in Slovenia.
-The Slovenian Territorial Defence had no armored units of its own and JNA M-84s were commonly used to break through barricades.
+The Slovenian Territorial Defence had no armoured units of its own and JNA M-84s were commonly used to break through barricades.
 Slovenia inherited all the M-84s within its territory, once the ceasefire and Slovenia's independence was accepted.

 Croatia

-The M-84 saw action in the Battle of Vukovar, where the JNA and Serbian forces deployed large columns of main battle tanks in urban areas without the adequate support of the infantry.
-Tanks and APCs found themselves extremely exposed and suffered significant losses mainly to RPGs.

-It was noted by anti tank crews that the M-84s were extremely durable in comparison to other vehicles fielded by the JNA.
-One account from a team in the Battle of Vukovar noted that a single M-84 took 5 rounds from various launchers and direction with a 6th only knocking out its engine forcing its crew to bail out (its main gun being destroyed by a "lucky" AT shot from an RPG-7).
+The M-84 saw action in the Battle of Vukovar, where the JNA employed tanks against Croatian National Guardsmen (ZNG).
+Although the JNA ultimately prevailed, it's estimated they've lost around 100 tanks, including 20 M-84s to minefields and ambushes by ZNG anti-tank teams.
+Four of these M-84 tanks were knocked out during an ambush on Trpinjska Road, though entrenched JNA M-84s were successful in defeating a Croatian counteroffensive, knocking out three T-55 tanks.

 Bosnia and Herzegovina

-During the War in Bosnia and Herzegovina, M-84s saw little action, the mainstay of all three warring parties being the T-55.

-At the beginning of the war, JNA units stationed in Bosnia and Herzegovina had passed their equipment to the Army of Republika Srpska (VRS).
-The VRS had several dozen M-84s, with the Army of Bosnia and Herzegovina managing to capture only three M-84s.
-A number of M-84 tanks were used during the Siege of Sarajevo, as well as during smaller localized conflicts.
-The number of M-84 tanks destroyed during the Bosnian war is unknown.
+During the Bosnian War, M-84s were used by Croatian forces in the Krajina region, and in the Siege of Sarajevo by both the Army of Republika Srpska (VRS) and (in smaller numbers) the Army of the Republic of Bosnia and Herzegovina.

+In the mountainous terrain of the Bosnian theater, the limited main gun elevation/depression proved to be a problem, while the use of Pakistani-supplied HJ-8 anti-tank guided missiles by Bosnian forces proved to be a threat.
+While the frontal armor of the M-84 was reportedly never penetrated during the conflict, around 40 M-84s were lost by all sides (though some were repairable) at the end of the conflict, mostly from hits at the thinner lower-side armor or anti-tank mines penetrating the belly armor, causing the ammunition stored in the crew compartment to detonate, often resulting in turrets popping off.

 Preševo Valley

-The M-84 was used by Yugoslav Ground Forces in Oraovica village during Insurgency in the Preševo Valley.
+The M-84 was used by Yugoslav ground forces in the Battle of Oraovica during the Insurgency in the Preševo Valley.

+Russo-Ukrainian War

+On September 2025, Ukrainian 141st Separate Mechanized Brigade seen using Croatian M-84A4 tanks first delivered in December 2024.